 Calvin Snowden, 2012 President of the Washington, D.C.
 NFL Former Players' Chapter

-NAHB, the NFLPA and local former players' chapters and home builders' associations in communities around the country are working together on a variety of charitable projects.
-Learn about the projects that have already been completed, as well as a list of communities where future projects are currently being organized:
+NAHB, the NFLPA and local former players' chapters and HBAs in communities around the country are working together on a variety of charitable projects.
+Learn about their work in the following cities:

-Volunteers from the Chicago former NFL players' chapter, the HBA of Greater Chicago, the Northern Illinois HBA and HomeAid Chicago came together on Aug.
+Volunteers from the NFLPA Chicago Former Players' Chapter, the HBA of Greater Chicago, the Northern Illinois HBA and HomeAid Chicago came together on Aug.
 25, 2011, to perform renovation work at AMIKids Infinity, a nonprofit, community-based organization whose mission is to redirect the lives of at-risk youth and help them become productive citizens.

-In August, 2012, members of the Home Builders Association of Greater Chicago and the Chicago NFLPA Former Players Chapter handed over the keys to a brand-new, 1,900 sq. foot, mortgage-free home to an Army veteran severely burned in a roadside bomb attack in Afghanistan and his family.
+A year later, in August 2012, members of the HBA of Greater Chicago and the Chicago Former Players' Chapter handed over the keys to a brand-new, 1,900-sqaure foot, mortgage-free home to an Army veteran, who was severely burned in a roadside bomb attack in Afghanistan, and his family.
 The LIFEhouse™ is in the Newport Cove community near Antioch, Ill., and features universal design principles to accommodate the special needs of a wounded veteran.

-Members of the Atlanta former NFL players' chapter, the Greater Atlanta HBA and HomeAid Atlanta teamed up for a HomeAid Care Day in November, 2011, to repair and rejuvenate a home for Decatur Cooperative Ministry's Family House transitional program, which helps homeless Decatur and DeKalb families get back on their feet and rebuild their lives.
+Members of the Atlanta Former Players' Chapter, the Greater Atlanta HBA and HomeAid Atlanta teamed up for a HomeAid Care Day in November 2011, to repair and rejuvenate a home for Decatur Cooperative Ministry's Family House transitional program, which helps homeless Decatur and DeKalb families get back on their feet and rebuild their lives.

 The Atlanta group's second project, in November 2012, involved completing extensive repairs and lawn work for Gilgal, Inc., a nonprofit organization that provides housing and program services for homeless women with drug and/or alcohol addictions.